karkman/Metagenomics2021/Day3/README.md

 cd /scratch/project_2001499/$USER
 ln -s ../COURSE_FILES/ASSEMBLY_MEGAHIT/
 ```

+What kind of files did you "copy"?
+Please take a look at the log files.

+Questions about the assembly:
+* Which version of `MEGAHIT` did we actually use for the assemblies?
+* How long did the assemblies take to finish?
+* Which sample gave the longest contig?

 Then we'll run assembly QC using `MetaQUAST`.
 First have a look at the different options that you can specify.